 Demakes and pixels: the retro revolution challenging photorealism

-In 2026, the video game industry is experiencing a visual paradox.
-While major studios invest fortunes in graphics engines that simulate every pore of a character, a growing number of developers embrace pixel art, low poly models, and resolutions of yesteryear.
+In 2026, the video game industry lives a visual paradox.
+While major studios invest fortunes in graphics engines that simulate every pore of a character, a growing number of developers embrace pixel art, low-poly models, and resolutions of yesteryear.
 This aesthetic is no longer a sign of technical limitation, but a deliberate choice to prioritize gameplay and the title's identity.
-Demakes, retro versions of modern games, have become a phenomenon proving that less can be more.
+Demakes, retro versions of modern games, have become a phenomenon demonstrating that less can be more.

-A pixelated retro console displays a modern game in demake version, with a low poly character jumping over vibrant colored blocks.
+A pixelated retro console shows a modern game in demake version, with a low-poly character jumping over vibrant colored blocks.
 In the background, a photorealistic monitor contrasts with the scene, surrounded by cables and vintage cartridges.

 Low poly and sprites: clarity as a technical advantage 🎮